unifiedjs/unifiedjs.github.io/src/introduction-to-unified.md

     The specifications (for example [mdast][mdast] for remark) make sure these formats are enforced standards.
 2.  **Transform**:  This is where the magic happens.
-Plugins are able to hook into this phase and transform and inspect anything that it’s given.
+Plugins are able to plug in into this phase and transform and inspect anything that it’s given.
     Thanks to unified’s pipeline, you can compose plugins and define the order they run in.
-3.  **Stringify**:  When all plugins are done, the final step is to take the (adjusted) representation and transform it back to its original format (or to a different format!)
+3.  **Stringify**:  When all plugins finish, the final step is to take the (adjusted) representation and transform it back to its original format (or to a different format!)